 Not quite sure where to start to be honest.
 I am a Deputy Headteacher in a High School in Cardiff South Wales, and my wife is a professional singer, my father is a builder, and my mother is a stewardess in the local rugby club.
-We have two children Scarlett and Joseph will keep us constantly busy with activities.
-Apart from that we are pretty boring to be honest.
+We have two children, Scarlett and Joseph, who keep us constantly busy with activities.
+Apart from that, we are pretty boring, to be honest.
 Then again, the most interesting fact about our family is that our daughter Scarlett was the original baby Neil in the hit TV show Gavin and Stacey.
 So yes, baby Neil was a girl!

 What’s been the most challenging part of your Fish and Chip journey so far?

-With my father coming from the building industry, the refurbishment of the shop even though time-consuming has been relatively painless, the smallest of details such as scaling up my fathers home-made tartar sauce recipe, caused him a number of sleepless nights.
-For me, the most exciting part and challenging part is going into an industry that we have no experience of.
-Saying that, the support we have been given from the team at Florigo, Simon has been amazing.
-Also support from others within the industry such as: the National Federation of fish fryers, for the outstanding training and advice, Matthew at The Crispy Cod and Lee and John Penaluna from Penaluna ‘s famous fish and chips; has been outstanding!
+With my father coming from the building industry, the refurbishment of the shop even though time-consuming has been relatively painless.
+The smallest of details such as scaling up my father’s home-made tartar sauce recipe, caused him a number of sleepless nights.
+For me, the most exciting part and challenging part is going into an industry that we have no experience in.
+Saying that, the support we have been given from the team at Florigo has been amazing.
+Also, support from others within the industry such as the National Federation of fish fryers for the outstanding training and advice, Matthew at The Crispy Cod, and Lee and John Penaluna from Penaluna ‘s famous fish and chips has been outstanding!

 Describe your shop in 3 words.